-In 2018, the international film community will see the return of the Brussels Independent Film Festival, an annual, weeklong event that highlighted independent and experimental cinematic talent for almost four decades.
+In 2020, the international film community will see the return of the renewed Brussels Independent Film Festival, an annual, weeklong event that highlighted independent and experimental cinematic talent for four decades.

 The Centre Multimedia in Brussels founded the Brussels Independent Film International Festival (Festival International du Film Indépendant de Bruxelles) in 1974, to focus explicitly on super-8 films and other technically experimental cinematic styles.
 Although the festival was originally devoted to more highly experimental pieces, it expanded to include many different types of independent offerings.